Efficient Straggler Replication in Large-scale Parallel Computing: Single-fork policy analysis

-\Cref{fig:pareto_ET_vs_ECloud} shows the latency versus the computing cost for different values of $r$ and $l$, with $p$ varying along each curve.
-Depending upon the latency requirement and limit on the cost, one can choose an appropriate operating point on this trade-off.
-This plot demonstrates the non-intuitive phenomenon that it is possible to reduce latency (from $70$ to about $15$ for $r=1$ and $r=2$ cases) with negative cost!
-In Lemma~\ref{lem:pareto_suboptimal_policies} we identify the values of $p$ for the relaunching $(l=0)$ case when the corresponding single-fork policy is sub-optimal in both $\E{T}$ and $\E{C}$. \begin{lemma} For a given $r$ and relaunching ($l=0$), the range of $p$ for which the single-fork policy is sub-optimal is given by
+\Cref{fig:pareto_ET_and_ECloud} shows the latency versus the computing cost for different values of $r$, with $p$ varying along each curve.
+Depending upon the latency requirement and limit on the cost, one can choose an appropriate operating point on this trade-off curve.
+This plot again demonstrates the non-intuitive phenomenon that it is possible to reduce latency (from $70$ to about $15$ for $r=1$ and $r=2$ cases) and computing cost simultaneously.